MarileneK/git-cheatsheet/README.md

 What you will need to do is **to send a copy of your code from your computer (Tree 1) to GitHub (Tree 2)**.
 So, I hope what I am writing is pretty clear for you.

 But why _A TREE_ as an analogy?
 Simply because you can create _A BRANCH_ to work on, both on your computer (Tree 1) and on GitHub (Tree 2).
 A branch is **a copy of your project on which you will work on a specific functionality**.
-While you will be focused on developing a new functionality, another team member will also be able the same on his side.
+While you will be focused on developing a new functionality, another team member will also be able on another functionality on his computer.

-GitHub will help you save all your codes, share it with your team mates and make sure everyone is on the same page and has the same code.
+GitHub will help you save all your codes, enable you to share it with your team mates and make sure everyone is on the same page and has the same code as you.
-You will not only be able to work and collaborate with others but also work on your own solo projects and retrieve the code of any project from any computer.
+You will not only be able to work and collaborate with others, but also work on your own solo projects and retrieve the code of any project from any computer.
 So cool  =) , isn't it?

 <hr>